Semisonic/language-validator/README.md

 ## Tech stack
 To run this app, you'll need `python 3.10` and the latest versions of `fastapi`, `uvicorn` and `requests` packages (more outdated versions may also work, but I can't guarantee that).
+To run tests you'll also need a fresh version of `pytest` and `pytest-asyncio`installed.

 ## Steps to run